bigcommerce/dev-docs/docs/api-docs/getting-started/best-practices.md

 We encourage you to write robust, resilient code that will not break or leak memory if an endpoint begins to return additional fields.

+## >>>VERB Response headers

+HTTP response header names are case-insensitive.
+For example, your application may receive `x-rate-limit-requests-left` rather than `X-Rate-Limit-Requests-Left`.
+Per the [HTTP specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.2), it's a best practice for all customer-facing software to treat HTTP header names as case-insensitive.
+Most HTTP clients already treat headers with the appropriate case insensitivity. >>> closing connective sentence

 ## Use webhooks to listen for changes

 To keep data in your application up-to-date, [webhooks](/api-docs/getting-started/webhooks/about-webhooks) provide a great alternative to periodic API polling.
 Use an [OAuth API account](/api-docs/getting-started/authentication/rest-api-authentication) to register and subscribe to webhook-enabled events that are relevant to your application.